voteflux/flux-website-v2/README.md

 #Instructions

 1. run npm install
 2. To start dev environment run: $ `npm run flux`

-## Resources used
+## Don't edit files from _Sites folder

+## _site folder  and it's contents are cleaned on site builds!!
+The contents of `_site` are automatically cleaned, by default, when the site is built.

+The `_site` folder should only be used as a staging area and to copy files from to your web server.

 http://ricostacruz.com/til/relative-paths-in-jekyll.html